 A particular layer may be an output layer in some OLSs and at the same time may be a non-output layer in some other OLSs.
 The level to which a layer conforms depends on the required decoding capability, required CPB and DPB sizes etc. Given a layer, the main difference between it being an output layer and being a non-output layer is the DPB size, which can affect the level value.
 Therefore, it would be sufficient to signal at most two level values for any particular layer.

 Proposal

 The proposed text changes are provided below, and are also included in the accompanying specification text document with change marks.
 Only those changes tagged with "JVET-P0117 PTL" in that document are for this contribution.

+VPS syntax